 In fact, the opposite happened, with disposable income shifting purchasing habits away from services to physical goods, and stimulus checks boosted the average American’s spending power.

-Virtually every retailer went from zero to 100 overnight, putting huge strain and pressure on production.
+Virtually every retailer went from zero to 100 overnight, putting huge strain on retail demand planning teams and enormous pressure on production.
 And suppliers simply couldn’t cope.
 Many either couldn’t meet the pressured timings else they couldn’t get hold of raw materials to make the end-products.

 This exposed a major flaw in the global supply chain: a lack of resilience.